bhatnagar-gaurav/PopularMoviesStageTwo/README.md

-# PopularMoviesStageOne
+# PopularMoviesStageTwo

-This is the Project 1 for the Udacity Assignments.
+This is the Project 2 for the Udacity Assignments.
 In this We display the list of popular movies or top sorted movies based on user's preference.